niklasramo/eventti/README.md

 One common performance issue in almost all event emitter implementations is that they _always_ clone the listeners before looping them when an event is emitted.
 The cloning _is_ pretty crucial for correct functionality, because otherwise you risk the listener queue being manipulated during processing which again might lead to incorrect/unexpected behavior.

-However, instead of cloning the listeners _always_ we can alternatively clone them only _when necessary_, which is what Emi does internally.
-Emi uses a simple caching approach where the listener queue is cached on emit.
+However, instead of cloning the listeners _always_ we can alternatively clone them only _when necessary_, which is what Eventti does internally.
+Eventti uses a simple caching approach where the listener queue is cached on emit.
 The cache is then updated on listener addition and invalidated on listener removal.
 This gives a nice performance boost to all emit calls when we can use the cache.

 <h2><a id="api" href="#api" aria-hidden="true">#</a> API</h2>